 This bit is read/write accessible only when either the STOP or the SPND bit is set.
 LOOP is cleared by H_RESET or S_RESET and is unaffected by STOP.

-DTX Disable Transmit results in Am79C978A controller not accessing the Transmit Descriptor Ring and, therefore, no transmissions are attempted.
+1 DTX Disable Transmit results in Am79C978 controller not accessing the Transmit Descriptor Ring and, therefore, no transmissions are attempted.
 DTX = 0, will set TXON bit (CSR0 bit 4) if STRT (CSR0 bit 1) is asserted.
-This bit is read/write accessible only when either the STOP or the SPND bit is set.